EstelleThvn/ea-recoding-p5/README.md

-# ea-recoding-p5
+# Algorithmic Aesthetics : Recoding
-A recoding of an algorithmic artwork
+A recoding of an algorithmic artwork (Untitled by Georg Nees, around 1964-1968)

+## My pseudo-algorithm

+## The recoded artwork
 https://estellethvn.github.io/ea-recoding-p5/